Carbon-Twelve-C12/supernova/docs/api/wallet.md

 # Wallet API Reference

-This document describes the Wallet API endpoints provided by the SuperNova blockchain node.
+This document describes the Wallet API endpoints provided by the supernova blockchain node.

 ## Endpoints